-and the University.
-Although most often carried out in connection with technologically oriented businesses, consultancies also include reviewing manuscripts submitted for publication, reviewing grant proposals for a funding agency, organizing, planning or participating in professional workshops or panels, judging or moderating presentations or exhibitions, or reviewing books or academic programs.

-- Testimony of established members of the discipline or in related disciplines. - Continuing education beyond the terminal degree related to the discipline of Physics or to the duties as a faculty member of the Department of Physics - Offices held in professional organizations.
+- Papers and presentations delivered to organizations or conferences.
+A measure of the quality may be obtained by an evaluation as in the case of publications.
+This category also includes participation in panels at regional or national meetings of professional organizations.
+Material presented on web sites, while not reviewed in some external process, may also demonstrate scholarly engagement. - Consultancies.
+In such activities, the scientific acumen and expertise of the faculty member is utilized.
+The quality may be assessed by the degree to which the recommendations of the faculty are adopted and the degree to which they bring recognition to the Department and the University.
+Although most often carried out in connection with technologically oriented businesses, consultancies also include reviewing manuscripts submitted for publication, organizing, planning or participating in professional workshops or panels, judging or moderating presentations or exhibitions, or reviewing books or academic programs. - Testimony of established members of the discipline or in related disciplines. - Continuing education beyond the terminal degree related to the discipline of Physics or to the duties as a faculty member of the Department of Physics - Offices held in professional organizations.